 No. They are remembered as being things like extraordinarily kind, or patient, or forgiving and giving.
 Peaceful, serene, and causes serenity in others.
 Or extremely just, incorruptible, fearless or persistent with the truth.
 They solved the problems of people.

-Yes, at the same time they were also role models for the ritual and discipline parts of their religions.
+Yes, at the same time they also modelled the ritual and discipline parts of religion.
 But, no one remembers them for being ‘religious’.

 Why is there no ‘religious left’?

 As I reminisced on that morning in the Maldives, thinking about language, I reflect as well on the incessant news cycle of our era.
 Most especially the American one, which fascinates everyone in the world in the same way as we cannot look away from a derailed train.
 Even though we might ourselves be riding a train that is itself about to be derailed.